 Name of Representative Person

-Title of Representative Person Seal
+Title of Representative Person

 Request for Withdrawal of Grant Application for Decommissioning and Contaminated Water Management Project Cost Subsidy

-We hereby withdraw the application for Decommissioning and Contaminated Water Management Project Cost Subsidy for which the grant decision was made for the Grant Application No. XX dated MM DD YYYY pursuant to the provisions of Article 6 of the Grant Policy for Subsidy for the Project of Decommissioning and Contaminated Water Management.
+We hereby withdraw the application for Decommissioning and Contaminated Water Management Project Cost Subsidy for which the grant decision was made for the Grant Application No. XX dated MM DD YYYY pursuant to the provisions of Article 8 of the Grant Policy for Subsidy for the Project of Decommissioning and Contaminated Water Management.